x

 Upper Highland Lake with Dardanelles Backdrop.

 Note the well-maintained road leading to Lower Highland Lake.
+That road connects with Highway 4 a bit West of Ebbetts Pass.

 North: Ebbetts Pass top of page South: Tyron Peak to Murray Canyon

-High Point of the PCT on Tyron Peak
+PCT across Tyron Peak

 The Great Stanislaus Drainage